Introduction to KYC in banking

 Implemented by the U.S., the Foreign Account Tax Compliance Act (FATCA) aims to prevent tax evasion by requiring foreign financial institutions to report information about U.S. account holders.
 Compliance with the act involves a robust KYC procedure to identify and verify account holders' identities.

 These are just some of the regulations that banks must comply with when operating globally, and whilst regulatory bodies all share the same goal of ensuring banks are correctly verifying the identity of their customers, there are also nuances to each regulation which, in turn, makes executing a global compliance program a challenge for banks.
+If KYC is not done upon opening of a bank account, the bank will be in breach of regulation and subject to fines or suspensions at the decision of the local regulator.

 How does KYC in banking work?